 QUESTION: If your agency helps clients who use channel partners, how do you support your clients in connecting with their end-customers?

-I created an earlier version of this article for my MBA 560 (Marketing Management & Strategy) class at NC State University in Fall 2017.
+This article started via my MBA 560 (Marketing Management & Strategy) class at NC State University in Fall 2017.